- Cancer Information

 - find you are feeling depressed most of the day, nearly every day

-- begin to rely on alcohol or drugs
+- begin to rely on alcohol or recreational drugs

 - are sleeping too much or having a lot of trouble sleeping